Adlink-ROS/neuron_app_inspection/README.md

    ![](readme_resource/launch_inspec.png)

-1. Launch Navigation as well as Rviz with the Gazebo simulation.
+3. Launch Navigation as well as Rviz with the Gazebo simulation. **Launch gazebo_inspection.launch.py**

     It will open with default mememan map.

-    ```
-    ros2 launch napp_inspection gazebo_inspection.launch.py
-    ```
-2. Launch Behavior Tree and camera snapshot.
+4. Launch Behavior Tree and camera snapshot. **Launch bt_inspection_snapshot.launch.py**

     The robot will go through 3 checkpoint and take a photo at each point.
-    ```
-    ros2 launch napp_inspection bt_inspection_snapshot.launch.py
-    ```

     ![](readme_resource/bt_demo.gif)

 * ### if you want to change checkpoint of Inspection, follow instruction bellow: